Prateek2709/ForwardAir-Project/README.md

 - This project involves creating a conversational RAG chatbot with memory feature created using OpenAI and LangChain frameworks.
 Furthermore, it assigns unique user and conversation IDs each time a new chat is created, and allows the users to download (PDF chats), retrieve and continue old chats using those IDs.
-- The main.py file works on a FastAPI framework while the final.py works ona Streamlit web UI.
+- The main.py file works on a FastAPI framework while the final.py works on a Streamlit web UI.
+- Deployment has been attempted using Docker.